Mahendra Singh Patel

-Mahendra Singh Patel is an Indian politician, who was a member of the 16th Legislative Assembly of Uttar Pradesh of India.
-He represents the Rohaniya constituency of Uttar Pradesh and is a member of the Samajwadi Party political party.
+Mahendra Singh Patel (born 22 August 1968) is an Indian politician and a former Uttar Pradesh MLA. who was a member of the 16th Legislative Assembly of Uttar Pradesh of India.
+In the 16th Legislative Assembly of Uttar Pradesh, he represented the Rohaniya constituency of Varanasi district as a member of the Samajwadi Party.

 Early life and education

 Mahendra Singh Patel was born in Varanasi district.
 Before being elected as MLA, he used to work as an agriculturist.

 Political career

 Mahendra Singh Patel has been a MLA for one term.
 He represented the Rohaniya constituency and was elected during the by-election in 2014.